-I read SPIN Selling by Neil Rackham last summer and it’s been nothing short of life changing.
-Written almost three decades ago, the teachings of Neil Rackham still applies and is widely practiced by sales people in every industry.
+I read SPIN Selling by Neil Rackham last summer and it’s been nothing short of life-changing.
+Written almost three decades ago, the teachings of Neil Rackham still apply and are widely practiced by salespeople in every industry.
 I feel it applies to more than just sales; it can be used to break down and solve any problem!
 Recently, I used SPIN to explain NPS to a sales executive.
 It was a chance discovery and made a lot of sense.
 I think it’s worth sharing and would love to hear your opinion on the same.

 For those who are new to SPIN, it stands for Situation, Problem, Implication, Need-payoff.
 It is a widely used sales methodology that focusses on first identifying a problem, unearthing its business implications and finally establishing the payoff or value of solving that problem.
 Here’s how it applies to Net Promoter System:

 The overall Net Promoter Score (NPS) gives a high level view of the situation.
 NPS can be broken down into the number of promoters, passives, and detractors which gives a deeper understanding of the situation.
 By slicing and dicing the NPS data across customer and market segments, businesses are able to analyse the spread of promoters, passives, and detractors across their business segments.
 It gives a thorough view of where they stand in their customers’ eye.